Shivani19406/Green_Vision-Smart_Plant_Pathogen_Detection/README.md

 This project is licensed under the MIT License.

 👨‍💻 Author
-Navanitha Pothuganti
+Tiragamalla SHivani
-📧 pothugantinavanithareddy29@gmail.com
+📧 tiragamallashivani@gmail.com
-🔗 linkedin.com/in/pothuganti-navanitha-73a119301
+🔗 linkedin.com/in/tiragamallashivani
-🔗 github.com/PothugantiNavanitha
+🔗 github.com/Shivani19406

 🌾 GreenVision: Empowering Agriculture with AI – One Leaf at a Time.